Rosanfoppen/wheelchair-design-platform/README.md

  15. Connect the Raspberry Pi and Powerbank using USB cable.
  16. Connect the Adafruit Feather and Powerbank using Micro USB cable.

-If all cabled correctly and all dependencies installed correctly.
+ If all cabled correctly and all dependencies installed correctly:

+ Test IMU:
   17. Connect to the Raspberry Pi via the network
+  18. Run IMU_Grafana.py
+  19. Open Grafana
+  20. Check data

+  Test FSR:
+  21. Connect to the Raspberry Pi via the network
+  22. Run FSR_Grafana.py
+  23. Open Grafana
+  24. Check data

+  Test IMU and FSR combined:
+  25. Connect to the Raspberry Pi via the network
+  26. Run IMU_FSR_Grafana.py
+  27. Open Grafana
+  28. Check data

+  If all these tests were completed it is time to train the algorithm (thus far only with FSR data)
+  29. Connect to the Raspberry Pi via the network
- 18. Run 1_Collect_and_label.py
+  30. Run 1_Collect_and_label.py
- 19. Run 2_Train_and_Test.py
+  31. Run 2_Train_and_Test.py
- 20. Run 3_Predict_sound.py
+  32. Run 3_Predict_sound.py

 If all went correctly the wheelchair is now able to recognize so is in the wheelchair, and will give audio feedback accordingly.